lcreteig/amsterdown/README.md

 [RStudio](https://rstudio.com/), simply navigate to “File” \> “New File”
 \> “R Markdown…” \> “From Template” \> “UvA thesis {amsterdown}”.
 Use `index` for the new directory name (feel free to change this after), so that the main file will be called `index.Rmd`, then hit OK.
-Click “Build Book” from the Build pane to render the thesis to an output format of your choosing.
+Then, create a new RStudio project by going to “File” \> “New Project…” \> “Existing Directory”, then “Browse…” to the directory you just created (`index`, or whatever you named it to), and finally hit “Create Project” Click “Build Book” from the Build pane to render the thesis to an output format of your choosing.

 Or, (e.g., if you’re not using the RStudio IDE), run the following lines of R code to render the template: